Billi7676/abs_multi_mn_install_v2/README.md

 ## What you need

 To install the node you need the following:
-- a control wallet on your PC, MAC or Linux computer (v12.2.4 at the time of writing)
+- a control wallet on your PC, MAC or Linux computer
 - 2500 ABS coins for each node that will be used as collateral
-- a vps server running Ubuntu Linux 16.04 with multiple ip addresses (allocate 512MB of RAM per node or setup a swap file 2x amount of RAM - check the end of this guide for how to setup swap)
+- a vps server running Ubuntu Linux with multiple ip addresses (allocate 384-512MB of RAM per node or setup a swap file 2x amount of RAM - check the end of this guide for how to setup swap)

 ## How to do it